adarsha83/public-repository-info/README.md

 # public-repository-info
-Get Information about any public repository
+Get Information about any public github  repository